DRAN: A Distribution and Relation Adaptive Network for Spatio-temporal Forecasting: Abstract

 \section{Abstract}

-Accurate predictions of spatio-temporal systems' states are crucial for tasks such as system management, control, and crisis prevention.
-However, the inherent time variance of spatio-temporal systems poses challenges to achieving accurate predictions whenever stationarity is not granted.
-To address non stationarity frameworks, we propose a \underline{D}istribution and \underline{R}elation \underline{A}daptive \underline{N}etwork (DRAN) capable of dynamically adapting to relation and distribution changes over time.
-While temporal normalization and de-normalization are frequently used techniques to adapt to distribution shifts, this operation is not suitable for the spatio-temporal context as temporal normalization scales the time series of nodes and possibly disrupts the spatial relations among nodes.
-In order to address this problem, we develop a Spatial Factor Learner (SFL) module that enables the normalization and de-normalization process in spatio-temporal systems.
-To adapt to dynamic changes in spatial relationships among sensors, we propose a Dynamic-Static Fusion Learner (DSFL) module that effectively integrates features learned from both dynamic and static relations through an adaptive fusion ratio mechanism.
-Furthermore, we introduce a Stochastic Learner to capture the noisy components of spatio-temporal representations.
-Our approach outperforms state of the art methods in weather prediction and traffic flows forecasting tasks.
-Experimental results show that our SFL efficiently preserves spatial relationships across various temporal normalization operations.
-Visualizations of the learned dynamic and static relations demonstrate that DSFL can capture both local and distant relationships between nodes.
-Moreover, ablation studies confirm the effectiveness of each component.
+{Spatio-temporal forecasting is challenging under non-stationary environments, where both data distributions and spatial relations may evolve over time.} {Temporal normalization and de-normalization, though widely used to mitigate distribution shifts, may be unsuitable for spatio-temporal forecasting because they can distort spatial relationships among nodes.} To address these issues, we propose the \underline{D}istribution and \underline{R}elation \underline{A}daptive \underline{N}etwork (DRAN) {for spatio-temporal forecasting.} We introduce a Spatial Factor Learner (SFL) module, which enables effective normalization and de-normalization while preserving spatial dependencies in spatio-temporal systems.
+To adapt to dynamic changes in spatial relationships among sensors, we further propose the Dynamic-Static Fusion Learner (DSFL) module. {DSFL decomposes features into static and dynamic components and adaptively fuses them according to dynamic variability.} Our approach outperforms state-of-the-art methods on benchmark tasks including weather prediction and traffic flow forecasting. {Experimental results show that SFL effectively preserves spatial relationships under various normalization settings.
+In addition, visualizations of the learned relations demonstrate that DSFL successfully captures both static and dynamic spatial dependencies.}